-- + Students and parents must bear in mind that this is not a traditional GCSE Language course. - Students may not have a language specialist in their home language to support them regularly in lessons. - + For this reason, students choosing this course must be very self-motivated and able to take an independent and proactive approach to their learning. - As previously mentioned, we must ensure that we have a language specialist to carry out the speaking exam.
-Students who would like to take part in the pilot scheme should contact the MLL Lead as early as possible before joining so that we can try to identify a language specialist in advance. - Parents will play a key role in supporting students in their language development at home, particularly in the productive skills (writing and speaking). - Parents will also have the opportunity to act as 'Language Ambassadors', who could offer occasional language support in lessons or after school.
+- + Students and parents must bear in mind that this is not a traditional GCSE Language course. - + Students will not have a language specialist in their home language to teach them in every lesson, but instead receive periodic support with writing and speaking (or the skill that they need to develop most) - For this reason, students choosing this course must be very self-motivated and able to take an independent and proactive approach to their learning. - + As previously mentioned, we must ensure that we have a language specialist to carry out the speaking exam.
+Students who would like to study their home language should contact the MLL Lead as early as possible before joining so that we can try to identify a language specialist in advance. - + Parents are encouraged to support their child in their language development at home, particularly in the productive skills (writing and speaking) but also by encouraging their child to read in their home language. - Parents will also have the opportunity to act as 'Language Ambassadors', who could offer occasional language support in lessons or after school.